 We are developing a pipeline of small molecules; biologics, including antibody drug conjugates; and a cell therapy, which we believe can meaningfully improve and expand curative stem cell transplant options for many more patients with autoimmune diseases, blood cancers and genetic diseases.
 Our portfolio of novel medicines for transplant has the potential to allow more patients with debilitating or life-threatening diseases to access a one-time, transformative stem cell transplant with better outcomes, less toxicity risk and less mortality risk.
 We are developing our product candidates so that they can each be used individually or in combination with each other, such that a patient may receive more than one Magenta therapy as part of their individual transplant journey.
-In addition to our first set of clinical and preclinical product candidates, we are in the process of identifying several other potential candidates from our discovery programs.
+In addition to our first set of clinical and preclinical product candidates, we are in the process of identifying several other potential candidates from our discovery programs as shown in the below chart.
+The first of the two charts below summarizes our current preclinical development programs, where product candidates have not yet been identified.
+The second chart highlights the status of our IND-enabling-stage and clinical-stage product candidates.
 Our goal is to have three distinct clinical programs in multiple indications by 2020 with a series of data read-outs.